-Interpersonal traits on assessments measure how a person functions with others: personal relationships, see managing others, peers, etc…
+Interpersonal traits on assessments measure how a person functions with others: personal & professional relationships, customer relationships, leadership, managing others, peers, etc…

 Some positions require strong “people” skills (think executives, upper-level management/leadership, sales, customer service, service providers, etc.).
 Other positions are less demanding of people skills and, in fact, may be a better fit for someone who scores slightly lower on Interpersonal Traits (think technical professionals, administrators, project managers, analysts— positions working with things or concepts rather than regularly interacting with many people).